source-foundry/alt-hack/README.md

 #### Build new fonts

-Use the build instructions in the Hack repository to compile new desktop ttf font files and/or web fonts with your custom version of Hack.
+Use the build instructions in the Hack repository to compile new desktop `*.ttf` font files and/or web fonts with your custom version of Hack.

 ### Post-Modification Licensing
 These changes to the Hack typeface fall within acceptable modification practice under the Hack license.

 - It is not necessary to change the font name as a result of these modifications.
 - It is acceptable practice to change the name of the fonts if you would like (e.g. for release to others under a different font name).
-- Please maintain the Hack license with modified versions of the upstream source See the Hack license for further details.
+- Please maintain the Hack license with modified versions of the upstream source.
+ See the Hack license for further details.

 ## License